General Terms and Conditions of booking Andrew Miller Photography

 f) Title to all goods remains with Andrew Miller until paid for in full by the client(s).

-g) All the cheques should be made payable to Mr. Andrew Miller
+g) All the cheques should be made payable to Mr Andrew Miller

 h) A discount of 5% on the total balance if available if payment in full is made within 28 days of the booking being confirmed.

 i) A deferred payment option is available if required.
-Under this option you pay the final 25% of your wedding balance up to three months after your wedding or when you order your wedding album whichever is sooner.
+Under this option, you pay the final 25% of your wedding balance up to three months after your wedding or when you order your wedding album whichever is sooner.
 (Please note that until the final 25% is cleared no products will be sent out i.e. CD’s etc.).
 Please ask for more details.

 j) You have 30 days from the date of your booking fee being paid (booking fee is £250) to cancel.
 Your wedding date will then be offered to other clients.
 50% of your booking fee will be returned in this event, the remainder is an admin fee for cancelling the invoices, contract, carrying out refunds and re-advertising the date.

 [WHAT THIS MEANS: The booking fee confirms you date.
 The booking fee is NOT refundable in the event of a cancellation.
-Please pay the booking fee promptly or you could loose you booking.
+Please pay the booking fee promptly or you could loose your booking.
 Please pay the final invoice on time or I take it as a breach of contract and I won’t turn up.]

 Any complaints must be received in writing within seven (7) days of receipt of products purchased (including digital products).
 This includes photographs, discs, albums, frames and any other special services that have been agreed.

 [WHAT THIS MEANS: Let’s talk before getting all legal about this.
-However if you do want to get legal thats your legal right.
+However, if you do want to get legal that’s your legal right.
 It’s just costly in terms of money and time and emotions.
 I’m insured so my insurance will cover all this for me.
 I’d prefer to sort it out over a cup of tea or a pint or a pizza.]

 9. Force Majeure